Patient Rights & Responsibilities

 - Consistent with the informed consent process, you have the right to easily understood information and the opportunity to decide among treatment options, including the option of no treatment at all.

-- You have the right to a discussion of the use of advance directives -- both living wills and durable powers of attorney for health care -- with your health care provider and your designated family members.
+- You have the right to a discussion of the use of advance directives, living wills, and durable powers of attorney for health care — with your health care provider and your designated family members.
+You can download an advance health care directive information and form online.

 - You can expect that your health care provider will abide by the decisions made by you and/or your designated representatives consistent with the informed consent process.

 You have the right to ready access to easily understood information concerning your rights and responsibilities, the services available to you, after-hours and emergency care, fees, payment policies, and the credentials of the health care professionals.
-The following are sources of this information:
+This information can be found through the following sources in the SHS office or website.

 - The Confidentiality Statement/Patient Rights and Responsibilities